justjazz903/wordbook/README.md

 # wordbook
-This is just a little jupyter notebook script that write to help me learn English.
+This is just a little jupyter notebook script that I wrote to help me learn English.